Processing TUIO Client API

 use it to repaint your screen for example

-Each TuioObject or TuioCursor is identified with a unique SessionID, which it maintains over its lifetime.
+Each TuioObject, TuioCursor or TuioBlob is identified with a unique SessionID, which it maintains over its lifetime.
 Additionally each TuioObject carries a SymbolID that corresponds to its attached fiducial marker number.
 The CursorID of the TuioCursor is always a number in the range of all currently detected cursors.
 You can retrieve these ID numbers with the according getSessionID(), getSymbolID() or getCursorID() methods.

-The TuioObject and TuioCursor references are updated automatically by the TuioProcessing client and are always referencing the same instance over the object's or cursor's lifetime.
-All the TuioObject and TuioCursor attributes are encapsulated, and can be accessed with methods such as getX(), getY() and getAngle().
+The TuioObject, TuioCursor and TuioBlob references are updated automatically by the TuioProcessing client and are always referencing the same instance over the object's or cursor's lifetime.
+All the TuioObject, TuioCursor and TuioBlob attributes are encapsulated, and can be accessed with methods such as getX(), getY() and getAngle().
 There exist further methods for the retrieval of speed and acceleration values, please see the provided example sketches for a complete list.
-TuioObject and TuioCursor also have some additional convenience methods for the calculation of distances and angles between objects.
-The getPath() method returns a Vector of TuioPoint representing the movement path of the object.
+TuioObject, TuioCursor and TuioBlob also have some additional convenience methods for the calculation of distances and angles between objects.
+The getPath() method returns an ArrayList of TuioPoint representing the movement path of the object.
 Please refer to the documentation of the TUIO Java reference implementations for further details on all the available methods.

 Alternatively, the TuioProcessing class contains some methods for the polling of the current object and cursor states.
-There are methods which return either a list or individual TuioObject and TuioCursor objects.
+There are methods which return either a list or individual TuioObject, TuioCursor and TuioBlob objects.

-- getTuioObjects() returns a Vector of all currently present TuioObjects
+- getTuioObjectList() returns an ArrayList of all currently present TuioObjects

-- getTuioCursors() returns a Vector of all currently present TuioCursors
+- getTuioCursorList() returns an ArrayList of all currently present TuioCursors

-- getTuioObject(long s_id) returns a TuioObject or NULL depending on its presence
+- getTuioObject(long s_id) returns a TuioObject (or NULL if not present)

-- getTuioCursor(long s_id) returns a TuioCursor or NULL depending on its presence
+- getTuioCursor(long s_id) returns a TuioCursor (or NULL if not present)

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA02111-1307USA
+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA02111-1307USA